 - Piña colada: For a fresh and fruity summertime drink, mix pineapple juice and coconut cream with light rum.
 Blend with ice to create an even more refreshing frozen beverage.

 - Dark and stormy: Dark rum and ginger beer create this simple, yet delicious, cocktail.
 Add bitters or garnish with an optional lime wedge.
 More straightforward versions only use dark rum and ginger beer, but no matter what, you will end up with a warmer, but still refreshing, take on the typical fruity rum cocktails.

 - Hurricane: A complex beverage like the hurricane shows off the versatility of rum.
 Passion fruit, orange and lime juices blend with simple syrup, grenadine, light and dark rums to create the tropical drink.

-Made from neutral grains such as rye, barley, wheat and corn, gin remains unaged, and is therefore clear, like vodka.
+Made from neutral grains such as rye, barley, wheat and corn, gin remains unaged, and is clear, like vodka.
 The herbal and pine-like aroma of gin comes from the inclusion of botanical ingredients like juniper berries.